-'Teachers" or "methods" courses do not count in the major.
+" or "methods" courses do not count in the major.

-The OSRHE computer proficiency graduation requirement will be met through completion of one of the courses in the institution's general education computer literacy option (including equated or substituted courses) or testing out of the challenge exam for one of these courses (all courses may not have challenge exams), OR successful completion of an associate of arts or associate of science degree at an Oklahoma two-year college in which the computer skills requirement was met.
-Satisfaction of this requirement may not reduce or remove any program requirements.
+HE computer proficiency graduation requirement et through completion of one of the courses in tion's general education computer literacy option equated or substituted courses) or testing out of nge exam for one of these courses (all courses may hallenge exams), OR successful completion of an of arts or associate of science degree at an Oklahoma college in which the computer skills requirement was sfaction of this requirement may not reduce or remove am requirements.